-The balance of commerce of a country compares the value of exports to the value of imports.
+The balance of the commerce of a country compares the value of exports to the value of imports.
 If the balance is not equal, the exchange rate will be affected.

 When exports exceed imports, the country sends more of its money overseas.
 The greater the supply of money, the lower the demand for it and the exchange rate.

 Inflation is the rate at which the prices of goods and services in an economy rise over time.
 When a country's inflation rate is continuously low, its currency is typically more valued, resulting in a higher exchange rate.

 The price that banks charge people to borrow money is known as interest.
 You will be charged extra if the interest rate is greater.

 What rate will I get when using a foreign exchange provider?

 Before you use a foreign exchange service, it is critical that you understand the exchange rate that will be used for your transaction.
 This is due to the fact that many banks and currency exchange businesses do not provide the true exchange rate for retail clients moving smaller sums of money.
 Instead, they charge a premium over the true mid-market pricing and pocket the difference as profit.

 A markup on the exchange rate is essentially simply another charge.
 However, unlike upfront costs, markup is not visible, and it frequently means that you pay more for your currency exchange than you need to.
 If a bank or foreign exchange business advertises zero commission or fee-free foreign exchange, this is a red flag to double-check the exchange rate.
 The expense of the transaction is most likely disguised in a low exchange rate.